-A New Framework Prioritizes Continuous Improvement During PCRA
+A New Framework Prioritizes Continuous Improvement During Pre-Construction Risk Assessment

-For more than two decades, The Centers for Medicare and Medicaid Services (CMS) and The Joint Commission (TJC) has required U.S. hospitals to assess and reduce risks from construction, renovation, and maintenance projects.
-While TJC’s Pre-Construction Risk Assessment (PCRA) standard lays out the requirements, it does not offer a roadmap for compliance – or for carrying out a program focused on continuous monitoring and performance improvement.
+For more than two decades, The Centers for Medicare and Medicaid Services (CMS) and the Joint Commission (JC) have required U.S. hospitals to assess and reduce risks from construction, renovation, and maintenance projects.
+While the JC’s Pre-Construction Risk Assessment (PCRA) standard lays out the requirements, it does not offer a roadmap for compliance – or for carrying out a program focused on continuous monitoring and performance improvement.

 Or does it?
-It turns out that through a framework, developed by EH&E and one of our clients, that extends the pre-construction risk assessment process from the design concept all the way through post-construction closeout, project managers can ensure risk-reduction practices are followed from design through occupancy.
+It turns out that through a framework, developed by EH&E and one of our clients, that extends the pre-construction risk assessment process from the design concept through post-construction closeout, project managers can ensure risk-reduction practices are followed from design through occupancy.

 What is PCRA?

-The pre-construction risk assessment is essential for identifying and mitigating all of the potential risks associated with construction debris, noise, and potentially hazardous processes or materials.
-TJC’s PCRA standard is meant to be carried through the entire construction process and for a broad set of risks to patients and staff, but this is not always effectively done.
-Yet with a more holistic view of PCRA, and application of a simple framework, project managers can drive improvements throughout the construction process.
+PCRA is essential for identifying and mitigating all of the potential risks associated with construction debris, noise, and potentially hazardous processes or materials.
+JC’s PCRA standard is meant to be carried through the entire construction process and for a broad set of risks to patients and staff, but this is not always effectively done.
+With a more holistic view of PCRA, and simple framework application, project managers can drive improvements throughout the construction process.

 As with any project, this framework is most impactful when it follows four consistent steps: initiate, plan, execute, and closeout.
-Each element enhances conventional practices, and we’ve seen the powerful impact of this approach in action.
-During construction at one of the nation’s top 10 children’s hospitals, this framework led to a threefold decrease in the number of high-risk issues noted on construction site audits during construction.
+Each element enhances conventional practices, and we’ve seen this approach in action and its powerful impact.
+During construction at one of the nation’s top ten children’s hospitals, this framework led to a threefold decrease in the number of high-risk issues noted on construction site audits during construction.

 Hospitals ready to standardize PCRA throughout the entire construction process – from design review through handover – can begin by implementing best practices outlined in the four phases below.